WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/identity-as-linked-data-on-immutable-ledgers.md

 The COALA IP protocol is essentially two parallel technical efforts:

-1. It's a community-driven effort to find and define a minimal-viable set of data for licensing intellectual property (using RDF schema definitions)
+1. It's a community-driven effort to find and define a minimally-viable set of data for licensing intellectual property (using RDF schema definitions)
 2. It's a free and open messaging/communication protocol for license-transactions